google-research-datasets/egotempo/README.md

 We include a complete inference pipeline using the **Google Gemini** large vision-language model to generate answers based on frames extracted from video clips.

-- The provided implementation is tailored for a single dataset (`EgoTempo OpenQA`), but the codebase is **modular and scales well** as a template for adapting to **any QA dataset** derived from egocentric video.
+- The provided implementation is tailored for a single model, but the codebase is **modular and scales well** as a template for adapting to **any QA dataset** derived from egocentric video.
 - Questions are formatted into prompts, frames are converted to base64, and results are saved in JSON format.

 ---